18 people lost their lives in the Buttevant Train Crash and 70 more were injured.

 The last major train accident took place at Gorey, County Wexford in 1975 when 5 people were killed and 43 were injured.
 In November 1979 35 people were injured in the Dalkey train crash.

 Michael Walsh reports from the scene of the Buttevant crash.
 The train careered into a siding and smashed into a stationary ballast train.

 Eye-witnesses claim the train appeared to wobble going into the station.

-CIE has promised to conduct a full enquiry.
+CIE has promised to conduct a full investigation.

 In all 18 people died as a result of the crash.